 8. I am interested in learning how to order a class ring for my student.
 How is the school involved with that process?

 Each spring, RHHS partners with the Jostens ring representatives to provide an informational meeting to all 10th graders about ring orders through Jostens.
 Packets are sent home and the ring representatives return several times in the spring to collect ring orders.
 In the fall, RHHS and Jostens host a Ring Ceremony, where rings are formally distributed to students as a junior class.
-If a student does not order in the spring of the sophomore year, there are packets available at any time in the Guidance Office.
+If a student does not order in the spring of the sophomore year, there are packets available at any time in the School Counseling Office.
 However, to recieve a ring at the Ring Ceremony in the fall, a student must order during the previous spring order time.

 9. Are there any summer program opportunities that RHHS makes available to students?